MostafaRamzySayedAhmed/TechSolutionsCompanyTemplate/README.md

 # Tech Solutions Company Template
-* It’s a Non-Responsive Template.
-* It Can Be Used as a Template for IT Companies to Offer their Technical Solutions in an Awesome Way for Other Clients.
+It’s a Non-Responsive Template, Can Be Used for IT Companies to Offer Their Technical Solutions in an Awesome Way for Other Clients.

 # The Used Technologies
 * HTML